Table of Contents

 - Collection of sediment and pore water samples from 10 locations at the edge of the Colorado River by the East Ravine.

-After sample collection was completed, results were evaluated by DTSC, the U.S. Department of the Interior (DOI), and PG&E to determine if additional data collection is needed to complete the Soil Investigation and evaluate potential next steps.
+The field work was conducted in phases and in an iterative process.
+After each sample collection effort was completed, results were evaluated by DTSC, the U.S. Department of the Interior (DOI), and PG&E to determine data gaps and if additional data collection effort was needed to complete the Soil Investigation and evaluate potential next steps.
 The agencies and PG&E balanced the data collection necessary with Tribes request to minimize site intrusion by maximizing the use of archived samples and collection of samples from existing locations.

 On June 20, 2017, DTSC and DOI determined that the Soil RFI/RI field work was completed and concurred with PG&E to move forward with the risk evaluation process per the approved Risk Assessment Work Plan and addendum.
-In addition, PG&E will commence the preparation of the Soil RFI/RI Report.
+The risk assessment assessed potential human health and ecological risks based on soil sampling data.
+This information will assist risk management decisions on the need for soil remediation, if any.
+The Soil Risk Assessment Report plus errata were approved on May 29, 2020.
+The report and errata can be downloaded here.

 (Click on images above for larger view)

-On June 24, 2009, DOI directed PG&E to remove debris that had been deposited within a ravine south of the Topock Compressor Station (Station) through the issuance of the Area of Concern (AOC)Areas outside of the source remediation site that are being evaluated and may be contaminated due to past practices and/or proximity to the source site.
+On June 24, 2009, the DOI directed PG&E to remove debris that had been deposited within a ravine south of the Topock Compressor Station (Station) through the issuance of the Area of Concern (AOC)Areas outside of the source remediation site that are being evaluated and may be contaminated due to past practices and/or proximity to the source site.
 These areas are subject to the overall site’s environmental investigation to determine if they will also need to be remediated.
 4 Debris Ravine Time-Critical Removal Action (TCRA)A time sensitive action to stabilize and mitigate the threat of release of contaminated material.
 It is not intended to substitute for any remedial activities or be the final remedy.
 Memorandum.
 The TCRA was necessary to control the potential migration of contamination from PG&E to the Havasu Wildlife Refuge property.
+The debris was deposited as a result of PG&E's historical waste disposal practices and contains construction debris, burn ash, and other miscellaneous Topock Project Site (Site)-related items.
+The debris and the underlying soil were determined to contain elevated levels of metals, polychlorinated biphenyls, dioxins, and furans.
 Work planning and consultation for the removal activities immediately ensued, and DOI approved PG&E’s Work Plan on December 15, 2009.
 The AOC 4 Debris Ravine TCRA field activities were performed from December 2009 through December 2010 in compliance with the DOI TCRA Work Plan.
-During this time, approximately 11,800 tons of waste was removed from the AOC 4 Debris Ravine.
+During this time, approximately 11,800 tons of waste and soil was removed from the AOC 4 Debris Ravine.
 On March 15, 2011, PG&E completed the Implementation Report for the Time-Critical Removal Action at AOC 4, Pacific Gas and Electric Company Topock Compressor Station, Needles, California.

 Resource Conservation and Recovery Act (RCRA) Facility Investigation/Remedial Investigation (RFI/RI)

+The soil investigation was conducted in phases an in an iterative manner.
 The first phase of soil investigation in areas outside of the Station was completed in 2008.
 Soil data have been reviewed, and data gaps have been identified.
 A Draft Soil RFI/RI Work Plan, which describes the additional data needed to address the identified data gaps at the Site, was prepared and submitted on May 6, 2011.
 Comments were received from Tribal Nations and agencies.
 A revised Soil RFI/RI Volume I Work Plan was submitted on January 14, 2013.
 An addendum to the Soil RFI/FI Work Plan Volume I work plan was submitted May 30, 2014.
 Pursuant to the California Environmental Quality Act (CEQA)A law mandating review of environmental impact of governmental action.
 It requires that public agencies study the significant environmental effects of proposed activities and that the public be informed and allowed to comment on project decisions.
 DTSC evaluated the environmental impacts associated with the soil investigation in the Final Soil EIR, DTSC filed a determination and certified the Final Soil EIR on August 24, 2015 along with the approval of the Final Work Plan.
 DOI also approved the Soil RFI/RI Work Plan on August 24, 2015.
-PG&E began the soil field investigation on October 29, 2015 and completed it in April 2017.
-The results of the investigation will be used to support the soil risk assessment and the data will be included in the Volume 3 - RFI/RI Report on Soil Characterization.
-Volume 3 of the Soil RFI/RI report is anticipated to be completed in late 2020.
+PG&E began the soil field investigation on October 29, 2015.
+The results of the soil sampling events are evaluated for data gaps and to identify additional data needed.
+Field work was guided by the approved Work Plan and the subsequent data gap work plans (#1, 2, and 3).
+All field work was completed in April 2017.
+The results of the investigation were used to support the soil risk assessment and the data will be included in the Volume 3 - RFI/RI Report on Soil Characterization.
+Volume 3 of the Soil RFI/RI report is anticipated to be completed in late 2021.
+Once the RFI/RI Volume 3 is complete, it will be made available in the Information Repositories and the Document Library.

 The Risk Assessment Work Plan was submitted on August 25, 2008.
 An addendum was submitted on February 4, 2009.
 On September 19-20, 2013, DTSC, DOI, PG&E, and Tribal Nations met to discuss amendments to the Soil Risk Assessment Work Plan.
 DTSC approved the Soil Risk Assessment Work Plan and addendum on February 4, 2009 and DOI approved on February 5, 2009.
-A Final Risk Assessment Work Plan Addendum II was submitted on June 29, 2015, and contains updated information relevant to soil risk assessment activities and evaluation based on comments received by Tribal Nations, agencies, and stakeholders.
+A Final Risk Assessment Work Plan Addendum II was submitted on June 29, 2015 and contains updated information relevant to soil risk assessment activities and evaluation based on comments received by Tribal Nations, agencies, and stakeholders.
 DTSC conditionally approved the Soil Risk Assessment Addendum II on August 31, 2015 (clarified on September 15, 2015) and DOI conditionally approved the Addendum 2 on September 8, 2015.
-With the completion of the soil investigation in April 2017, the Soil Risk Assessment is now being prepared.
-The risk assessment will provide information about potential human health threats and ecological risks posed by affected soil, and assist risk management decision making on the need for soil remediation.
-The Soil Risk Assessment work is anticipated to be completed in 2020.
+Upon completion of the soil investigation field work and discussion of soil data, DTSC and DOI concurred with PG&E to begin the soil risk evaluation on June 20, 2017.
+The Soil Risk Assessment report was submitted to agencies on October 18, 2019, and an errata was submitted on February 19, 2020.
+The Soil Risk Assessment Report plus errata were approved on May 29, 2020.
+The approved Soil Risk Assessment Report and its errata can be found here.

 DTSC and DOI are coordinating the investigation and cleanup of the Site with multiple state and federal agencies, Tribal Nations, and stakeholders regularly as part of a Consultative Workgroup (CWG)A group consisting of stakeholders and multiple state and federal agencies that have an interest in the cleanup of a contaminated site, and meet regularly to discuss actions and make decisions., the Technical Workgroup (TWG)A focused stakeholder subgroup of the Consultative Work Group (CWG) where various stakeholders and their consultants discuss technical project related issues in greater detail which are then reported back to the CWG., the Clearinghouse Task Force (CTF)A group formed to develop and implement processes and tools to improve communications and enhance Topock stakeholder understanding of project technical and regulatory information., and the Topock Leadership Planning Partnership (TLP)Forum that enables senior officials to provide input to the regulatory agencies on the direction of actions necessary to complete the Topock project..